RFDarter/esphome-datetime/README.md

 # esphome-datetime

 Adds a datime component to esphome.
-You will be able to pick a datetime, a date, or a time over the `web_server` frontened and Trigger automations based on the time provided by the user after compile time
+You will be able to pick a datetime, a date, or a time over the `web_server` frontend and Trigger automations based on the time provided by the user after compile time

 This is the basic structure in the yaml config
 ```